My first trip with unsupervised anchor threading. ...

 In Italy, there are all types of climbing to be found.
 The country is full of possible destinations.
 An abundance of everything from sport climbing to long, alpine routes.
 In addition to a variety of climbing styles, are the various types of stone.
 Much of the climbing is on different types of limestone, however, beautiful granite can be found as well.
 Check it out, you won't be disappointed!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Italy:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Italy:

 Featured Route For Italy